jhill1/SEPwC/source/How_a_computer_works.rst

 (i.e. divide your 1 Tb drive into a 250 Gb drive and a 750 Gb drive).
 Drives are given letters, A:, B:, C:, etc. C: is the root drive where Windows actually lives, along with your programs (apps) and your data and files.

+.. admonition:: Practical exercise

-Exercise: Why C:?
+    ** Why C:?**
     What's wrong with A?
 Google and find out.

-..  admonition:: Learn more
+..  admonition:: Solution
     :class: toggle

-    A: and B: were reserved for floppy disks, which is what MSDOS computers generally had.
+    A: and B: were reserved for floppy disks, which is what early MSDOS computers generally had.

 From the drive, folders are separated with a '\' symbol.
 Software is generally installed in ``C:\Program Files`` (or ``C:\Program Files (x86)`` for older software).
 Your documents are